Advertiser Disclosure

 Booking a JSX flight isn’t nearly as expensive as chartering a private jet.
 Whereas many private jets start at $10,000 per flight hour to charter, JSX costs a fraction of that.

-In general, the cheapest flights you’ll find are going to be around $159 one-way.
-And most of these flights will be quite a bit pricier than that.
+In general, the cheapest flights are around $159 one-way.
+Most flights are quite a bit pricier than that.

-For example, flights costing less than $200 one-way will usually be on these routes:
+For example, flights costing less than $200 one-way are usually be on these routes:

 • Concord/Napa (CCR) – Burbank (BUR)